Broken Ankle Recovery Time: Best Treatment & Rehab 2021

 Broken ankle recovery time definitely depends on the severity.

-A severely displaced ankle fracture will require surgery, possible plates and screws.
-This can require 2-3 weeks to heal the incision site, then a cast for 6-8 weeks.
+A severely displaced ankle fracture will require surgery, possible plates, and screws.
+This can require 2-3 weeks to heal the incision site and then cast for 6-8 weeks.

 If surgery is not necessary, then a cast may be required for 6-8 weeks, then a walking boot for a further 3-4 weeks.